colter5991/BurgerNET/README.md

         * A price
         * A description (Optional)

-Because the network operates on a sequence of symbols, a series of sepcial "delimiter" symbols are used to indicate the boundary between sections and items.
+Because the network operates on a sequence of symbols, a series of special "delimiter" symbols are used to indicate the boundary between sections and items.

 ![symbols](docs/images/symbols.png)